 Parish Protector

-Metropolitan Șaguna Andrei (baptized Anastasie) was a metropolitan of Transylvania (of Aromanian origin).
-He was born on December 20, 1808 (January 1, 1809) in Miscolț, Hungary and passed to the Lord on June 16/28, 1873 in Sibiu (buried in Rășinari).
-Gymnasium studies at Miscolț and Pesta (abs.
-1826), higher - Philosophy and Law - at the University of Pesta (1826-1829) and Theology at the Orthodox Seminary in Vârșeț (1829-1832).
-After completing his theological studies, he entered the Serbian monastery Hopovo, where he was ordained a monk under the name Andrei (October 24, 1833) and ordained hierodeacon (February 1834); professor at the Theological Seminary in Carloviț and secretary of the "Archdiocesan Consistory" there (since 1834), hieromonk (June 29, 1837), protosinghel, ), then to Beșenovo (1841); archimandrite and abbot at Hopovo monasteries (1842), then at Covil (1845); after 1842 he worked for a time as a professor at the Romanian section of the Theological Seminary in Vârșeț and as an "assessor" of the Consistory there.
-On June 15/27, 1846, he was appointed "Vicar General" of the Transylvanian Diocese, based in Sibiu; on December 2, 1847 elected bishop (recognized on February 5, 1848, ordained in Carloviț on April 18/30, 1848); on December 12/24, 1864, he was appointed archbishop and metropolitan of the re-established Metropolitan Church of Transylvania with residence in Sibiu.
+Metropolitan Șaguna Andrei (christened Anastasie) was metropolitan of Transylvania (of Aromanian origin).
+He was born on December 20, 1808 (January 1, 1809 AD) in Miscolț, in Hungary and passed to God on June 16/28, 1873 in Sibiu (buried in Rășinari).
+Secondary studies in Miscolţ and Pest (abs.
+1826), higher studies - in Philosophy and Law - at the University of Pest (1826-1829) and in Theology at the Orthodox Seminary in Vârset (1829-1832).
+After completing his theological studies, he entered the Serbian Hopovo monastery, where he was ordained as a monk under the name Andrei (October 24, 1833) and ordained a hierodeacon (February 1834); professor at the Theological Seminary in Carloviț and secretary of the "Archdiocesan Consistory" there (since 1834), hieromonk (June 29, 1837), protosinghel, metropolitan "advisor" (advisor) and "administrator" (deputy) abbot at the Iazac monasteries (1838 ), then in Beşenovo (1841); archimandrite and abbot at Hopovo monasteries (1842), then at Covil (1845); after 1842 he worked for a while as a professor at the Romanian section of the Theological Seminary in Vârset and "advisor" to the Consistory there.
+On June 15/27, 1846, appointed "vicar general" of the Bishopric of Transylvania, based in Sibiu; elected bishop on December 2, 1847 (recognized on February 5, 1848, ordained in Carloviț on April 18/30, 1848); on December 12/24, 1864, appointed archbishop and metropolitan of the re-established Metropolitanate of Transylvania with residence in Sibiu.

 Share by: